 Market risk relates to the possibility that investments will change in value due to future fluctuations in market prices.
 Investments are carried on the statement of financial position at fair value and are exposed to fluctuations in fair value.
-Changes in unrealized gains (losses) of investments are recorded in the statement of net income.
+Changes in unrealized gains (losses) of investments are recorded in the statement of profit or loss.